Email Personalization: A Guide to Higher Opens & Engagement

 You need to know which products your customer added to their cart before they clicked away from your ecommerce site, as well as their email open history, so you can send them a message when they are most likely to engage.
 And that’s just the fundamentals necessary for a personalized abandoned cart email.

 To design an effective and timely campaign, it all boils down to the information you have available.
-Your customer’s data is actively changing as they interact with your brand, and your email marketing needs to change along with it to offer the right message when it counts.
+Your customer’s data is actively changing as they interact with your brand, and your email automation needs to change along with it to offer the right message when it counts.

 3. Craft Dynamic Experiences With Email Personalization